celsworth/octolux/README.md

 The particular use-case of this is to charge your home batteries when prices are cheap, and use that power at peak times.

+Note that I've superceded this project with a more generic "LXP to MQTT bridge" type project, which tries to be less opinionated and focuses more on just getting messages between your inverter and MQTT.
+You can find it at https://github.com/celsworth/lxp-bridge.

 ## Installation

 You'll need Ruby - at least 2.3 should be fine, which can be found in all good Linux distributions.